Toledo, Ohio: In popular culture

-The popular phrase "Holy Toledo", is thought to originally be a reference to the city's array of grand church designs from Gothic, Renaissance and Spanish Mission.
+The popular phrase "Holy Toledo," is thought to originally be a reference to the city's array of grand church designs from Gothic, Renaissance and Spanish Mission.
 There are many other theories as well.

-John Denver recorded "Saturday Night In Toledo, Ohio", composed by Randy Sparks.
+John Denver recorded "Saturday Night In Toledo, Ohio," composed by Randy Sparks.
 He wrote it in 1967 after arriving in Toledo with his group and finding no nightlife at 10 p.m.
 After Denver performed the song on The Tonight Show, Toledo residents objected.
-In response, the City Fathers recorded a song entitled "We're Strong For Toledo".
+In response, the City Fathers recorded a song entitled "We're Strong For Toledo."
 Ultimately the controversy was such that Denver cancelled a concert in Toledo shortly thereafter.
 But when he returned for a 1980 concert, he set a one-show attendance record at the venue, Centennial Hall, and sang the song to the approval of the crowd.

 M*A*S*H TV series character Corporal Maxwell Klinger, best known for consistently cross-dressing during the first seven seasons of the show, was from Toledo.

 The Kenny Rogers 1977 hit song "Lucille" was written by Hal Bynum and inspired by his trip to Toledo in 1975.

 Toledo is mentioned in the song "Our Song" by Yes from their 1983 album 90125.
 According to Yes drummer Alan White, Toledo was especially memorable for a sweltering-hot 1977 show the group did at Toledo Sports Arena.

 The season 1 episode of the Warner Bros television series Supernatural titled "Bloody Mary" was set in Toledo.

 Toledo is the setting for the 2010 television comedy Melissa & Joey, with the first-named character being a city councilwoman.

 The 2018 sitcom A.P.
 Bio is set in Toledo.

 The 2025 sitcom The Paper, a spinoff of the hit NBC sitcom The Office, is set in Toledo.
+It focuses on the workplace goings on of fictional news paper called The Toledo Truth Teller.